thiagomr/node-jwt-auth/README.md

 `npm test`

 ## Docs
-Import the 'postman.json' file on project root
+Import the 'postman.json' file on your http client